reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ![Health Groups](/assets/img/posts/spring-boot-health-check/healthprobes-k8s.png)

-We can next use these two endpoints to configure HTTP probes for liveness and readiness checks in Kubernetes:
+We can next use these two endpoints to configure HTTP probes for liveness and readiness checks in the container specification when creating the deployment object in Kubernetes.
+This definition of Deployment object along with the Service object is saved in [deployment.yml](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check/deployment.yml):

 ```yml
 livenessProbe: